Bhutan Festival Tours

 Date: 28th Oct to 1st November 2023

 Punakha is the old capital of Bhutan and the yearly festival of Punakha Domchey happens at the beginning of the year.
-The festival is very unique as it hosts a dramatic recreation of the scene from the 17th century battle with the Tibetan army.
-This is one of the oldest festivals of the district. the festival depicts how the local Bhutanese militia duped and defeated an invading Tibetan army and forced them to withdraw.
-This 17th century is also the beginning of the consolidation process as Bhutan as a country and it is historically very important for the Country.
+The festival is very unique as it hosts a dramatic recreation of the scene from the 17th-century battle with the Tibetan army.
+This is one of the oldest festivals of the district.
+The festival depicts how the local Bhutanese militia duped and defeated an invading Tibetan army and forced them to withdraw.

 Kurjey Tsechu is celebrated in the popular Kurjey Lakhang in Bumthang.
 People of Jakar and Kurjey villages attend the Tshechu to pay obeisance to Guru Rinpoche who brought Buddhism to Bhutan.
 It is a one-day festival and the chams/dances include the Guru Tshengye and Shinjay cham performed by the monks of Kurjey Lhakhang.